thorvz/RepData_PeerAssessment1/PA1_template.md

 The median number of steps per day is: 10766.1886792453

+There is not a significant difference in the mean and median of the cleaned dataset compared to the original data.
+The impact of the missing value substitution is negligible.

 ## Are there differences in activity patterns between weekdays and weekends?

 ```r